sqweelygig/supercool-servers/ROADMAP.md

 ## Priorities

 * A technician should have information on an example server room available.
-* A technician must be able to generate a business-oriented report.
 * A technician must have a good understanding of the generalisability of the simplifications.
 * A developer must be able to rely on a set of UX tests.